COM Aggregation «Prev Next»

 };

-Notice how the creation and destruction of the inner objects and the outer object are kept in synch.
+Notice how the creation and destruction of the inner objects and the outer object are kept synchronized.
 The outer object creates inner objects when it is created.
 The outer object will destroy inner objects when it is destroyed (recall from the previous lesson that the outer object releases aggregated objects when it is released).
 These steps, along with the inner object's delegating IUnknown interfaces and the outer object's uses of the aggregated object's nondelegating IUnknown interface, support the goal of aggregation: multiple objects combining into a composite object.

 Analyze Inner Com Object - Exercise